M.D.

 1997-1999, Facility Assistant, Cornell University, Department of Chemistry, Ithaca, NY

-Dr. Melstrom joined City of Hope in 2015 after a five-year association with Beth Israel Mount Sinai Hospital in New York City.
-He received his medical doctorate from Weill Cornell Medical College and served residencies at Loyola University Medical Center in Maywood, Illinois, and New York’s Memorial Sloan-Kettering Cancer Center.
-Currently, Dr. Melstrom is an associate clinical professor in the Division of Colorectal Surgery, Department of Surgery at City of Hope.
+Dr. Melstrom became part of the City of Hope team in 2015, following five years practicing at Beth Israel Mount Sinai Hospital in New York City, where he also earned his medical degree from Weill Cornell Medical College.
+He then completed his surgical residency at Loyola University Medical Center in Maywood, Illinois, and returned to New York for advanced training at Memorial Sloan-Kettering Cancer Center.